rad73/web-automation-2017/README.md

 For operating Huginn requires MySQL or PostgreSQL database and Nginx server.
 Installation is pretty involved, but well documented.
-Also project supports Docker image, that simplifies installation a lot.
+Also, the project maintains Docker image, that simplifies installation a lot.

 ## Trigger Happy